sthomasmeyer/sthomasmeyer/README.md

 # Introduction

 My name is Seth Thomasmeyer.
-I'm an educator and software engineer, currently teaching AP Computer Science at KIPP Austin Collegiate in Texas.
+I'm an educator and software engineer.
 I'm always seeking new challenges and opportunities to refine my skills.
-I enjoy teaching my students about powerful technologies (e.g., JavaScript) and working on personal projects.
-In both of those pursuits, I constantly ask myself: "What can I do to make this experience a delight for my students / potential users?"
+I enjoy writing about computer science and working on personal projects.
+In both of those pursuits, I constantly ask myself: "What can I do to make this experience a delight for my readers / potential users?"

 When I'm not working, I like to play soccer, travel, snowboard, play poker, and spend time with friends and family.
 I also have excellent taste in movies and music.
 One of my all-time favorite movies is Gladiator (2000), starring Russell Crowe, and one of my all-time favorite albums is "Random Access Memories" by Daft Punk.